rooshenas/rooshenas.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Computer Science, University of Oregon, 2017
-* M.S. in Computer Science, University of Oregon, 2016
 * M.S. in Information Technology, Sharif University of Technology, 2010
 * B.S. in Software Engineering, Shahid Beheshti University, 2007